PrateekKumarPython/jupyter-timetracker/README.md

-# timelog
+# jupyter-timetracker

 ## What is it?
-`timelog` is a powerful python library to track, manage and analyse your time.
+`jupyter-timetracker` is a powerful python library to track, manage and analyse your time.
 The goal of this library to easily track your time spent in various activities and get to know more about yourself in a way that which activities you do most in a day.
 Also it can keep track of your daily activities for years, decades or so long.
 If you are too obsessive about utilising every single second of your life, it can keep track of each second of your life.
 Also, if you are lazy and want to track only 2-3 important activities, then you can do that also by entering those activities that matters to you.

 ## Main Features
 Here are just a few of the things that timelog does vey well :